top of page

 Fayetteville's Very Own Local News (On YouTube)

 I think having things like the zombie walk covered by the local news crew with video would further people's interest.
 I haven't been to one yet, and it's hard to find any pictures or videos of what the zombie walk is, mostly so that I can be prepared and know what to expect.
 For instance, it's a family friendly event, but does that mean blood and gore should be toned down, or is it okay to go full on walking dead makeup?
 Am I expected to be in character apart from the walk?
 And for people who don't want to dress up, how prevalent are non-zombies?
 Would I stick out like a sore thumb?
 For other events, maybe like a gaming event, sometimes seeing it happening gains interest so that next time people decide they want to come.
-Sometimes just reading about an event isn't exciting enough to actually want to take the chance and go.
+Sometimes just reading about an event isn't exciting enough to actually want to take the chance and go, or seeing it helps those with anxiety overcome it and get out there.

 A YouTube channel that livestreams would be a great addition to downtown, particularly for those interested in landing a larger job with a bigger company.
 College communications majors interested in becoming a journalist or reporter would have a place to start nearby.
 They could offer internships, day in the life presentations for schools (like what it's like to be a reporter, camera man, journalist etc.), along with other student benefits like school closures and report annual testing scores across schools as well as other records like school sports team interviews after big wins or comparing reading and math comprehension percentages across school systems.
 It could probably promote healthy competition and make our school systems not just better but also more well-known.